-Juvenile alosid and striped bass survey - Beach seine surveys in the

-Kennebec/Androscoggin estuary monitor the abundance of juvenile alosids (shad, alewives, and blueback herring) and striped bass at 14 permanent sampling sites in the tidal freshwater portion of the estuary and six additional sites in the lower salinity-stratified portion of the river, every other week from mid-May to the end of August.
+Juvenile alosid and striped bass survey - Beach seine surveys in the Kennebec/Androscoggin estuary monitor the abundance of juvenile alosids (shad, alewives, and blueback herring) and striped bass at 14 permanent sampling sites in the tidal freshwater portion of the estuary and six additional sites in the lower salinity-stratified portion of the river, every other week from mid-May to the end of August.
 All fish are counted and the total length of a maximum of 50 of each species is measured.

-Groundfish - Groundfish refers to the complex of species that include cod, haddock, pollock, yellowtail flounder, winter flounder, witch flounder, American plaice, redfish, white hake, ocean pout, halibut, and windowpane flounder.
+Groundfish - Groundfish refers to the complex of species that includes cod, haddock, pollock, yellowtail flounder, winter flounder, witch flounder, American plaice, redfish, white hake, ocean pout, halibut, and windowpane flounder.
 This complex is managed by the NEFMC.
 The NMFS is the primary agency responsible for monitoring the status of these species since most of the catch is taken from federal waters.
-These resources were overexploited by the foreign fleets prior to the establishment of the Exclusive Economic Zone (EEZ) under the passage of the Magnuson-Steven Fishery Conservation and Management Act in 1977.
+Many of these resources were overexploited by the foreign fleets prior to the establishment of the Exclusive Economic Zone (EEZ) under the passage of the Magnuson-Steven Fishery Conservation and Management Act in 1977.
 As the stocks began to rebuild, there was a rapid buildup in the domestic fleet which led to further overfishing.
-Fishing capacity reduction programs and a series of management actions have led to some rebuilding of fishery stocks, but some stocks such as cod have remained at low levels.
-DMR initiated the Maine-New Hampshire trawl survey in 1999 to collect data on the status of groundfish and other marine resources in the nearshore waters of the Gulf of Maine that are not sampled by the NMFS surveys.
+Fishing capacity reduction programs and a series of management actions have led to rebuilding of some groundfish stocks, but some species have failed to rebound.
+DMR initiated the Maine-New Hampshire trawl survey in 2000 to collect data on the status of groundfish and other marine resources in the nearshore waters of the Gulf of Maine that are not sampled by the NMFS surveys.